 Why should you develop a mobile wallet app?

-Such applications can deliver a number of benefits to businesses from every industry.
+Such applications can deliver many benefits to businesses in every industry.

 Mobile wallets allow making day-to-day transactions without carrying around physical cards.
 All they need is an app on their smartphone and a user ID.

 Users can start making mobile payments in no time.
 They need to connect their cards to the digital wallet and make payments with smartphones.